A manual credit card imprinter is called a knuckle buster or a zip zap machine that was used to create multiple receipts by sliding handles.

 The shopper would then sign the slip of agreement.
 Many banks make use of such options for giving credit card advance financial.

-In most such transactions, the credit card is placed at the bottom of the machine and the receipts can be found on the top.
+In most such transactions, the credit card is placed at the bottom of the machine, and the receipts can be found on the top.

 The user then slides the handle across the machine and back to make the impression.

-How it is used?
+How is it used?

-A manual machine requires – a machine/imprinter, paper of receipts and imprints, and the method to process the transaction or the merchants’ account with appropriate software and hardware.
+A manual machine requires – a machine/imprinter, paper of receipts and imprints and the method to process the transaction or the merchants' account with appropriate software and hardware.

-The Virtual Terminals are considered better than physical swiping of the card.
+Virtual Terminals are considered better than physical swiping of the card.

 This method provides an easy and fast way to deliver services.